illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

 ### Where to Clone

 Cloning then takes place in a shell provisioner.
 The shell script is named `clone-team-repo.sh`.
 The essential code in that script is this command: `sudo -u vagrant git clone git@github.com:illinoistech-itm/team-00.git`.
 This clones your team code (**NOTE**: replace team-00 with your team repo name).
-Most likely you will clone your source code after you have installed all of the infrastrucutre, webservers, and language runtimes.
+Most likely you will clone your source code after you have installed all of the infrastructure, webservers, and language run-times.

 This is because the team repo will contain custom configurations for configuring the load-balancer, setting up SSL/TLS cert, moving source code into the correct location for servers to render and serve code.
 Part of this will be envisioning each step that takes place so as to be troubleshooting what might be going wrong.

 ### Troubleshooting

 As our application grows more complex, in software and in infrastructure, there grows a complexity.
 We are trying to tame this complexity via version control and automation.
-There is a tempation to just fix things and patch the system together, but this contradicts our Third Way - Creating a Learning Culture.
+There is a temptation to just fix things and patch the system together, but this contradicts our Third Way - Creating a Learning Culture.

-Though it is ok to experiement and fix things manually, you need to take the time to port all your changes into source code and your automation deploy scripts -- so that anyone can deploy the applciation and everyone can know the state of the application at any time.
+Though it is ok to experiment and fix things manually, you need to take the time to port all your changes into source code and your automation deploy scripts -- so that anyone can deploy the application and everyone can know the state of the application at any time.

-This is important becuase if you are trying to troubleshoot the system and the system you are reasoning about is not in the state you assume it is, this makes troubleshooting extremely difficult, as all your hypothesis will be made on shifting sand.
+This is important because if you are trying to troubleshoot the system and the system you are reasoning about is not in the state you assume it is, this makes troubleshooting extremely difficult, as all your hypothesis will be made on shifting sand.
 Try to overcome and put the work in to automate everything and document it via GitHub, not to take shortcuts.

 Another important concern is Linux system service control.
 How do you start services at boot?
 How does your application start at boot?
-You will need to think about creating systemd `.service` files so that your application can start up imeediately at boot--without human intervention.
+You will need to think about creating systemd `.service` files so that your application can start up immediately at boot--without human intervention.

 ### Security Concerns

 There are many items here that will be of concern regarding security.
-Things such as passwords, account tokens and account IDs, Google developer API tokens, SSL/TLS certs, database passwords--essentially these are called secrets and they are the most valuable part of your applciation, the other part being customer private information.
+Things such as passwords, account tokens and account IDs, Google developer API tokens, SSL/TLS certs, database passwords--essentially these are called secrets and they are the most valuable part of your application, the other part being customer private information.

 We will begin with applying some verbose ways to securely transmit these values, but you will see quite quickly that this way doesn't scale at all, and makes management of secrets a liability with each of your team members handling secure information.
 Though we want you to gain a glimpse of just what you are responsible for securing.